 If an emergency operator asks for your location and you need to use what3words, remember that you won't be able to open the app using Siri during a call so make sure the app is easy to find on your home screen or use spotlight search to locate it.

 You probably won't, but if you test this feature and accidentally call emergency services please don't hang up.
-Let the call go through and then explain the call was made accidentally.
+Let the call go through and then explain the call was made unintentionally.

 If you want to let another iPhone user know where you are instruct Siri to "share my location with Jim" and Jim will receive a Message showing your location on a map.
 Unfortunately this may not work if the recipient doesn't use an iPhone.